barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 Book of Serenity Case 8 has some comments/notes/interjections following the case.
 Here's two:
 - _"The old man was enlightened at these words - Fox drool is still there."_
 - _"For five hundred lives he couldn't do a thing - If he had known what would happen today, he'd regret not being careful to begin with."_
+- _"I fell into a wild fox body for five hundred lives - You said one doesn't fall into cause and effect."_

 # Readings